Skip to main content

 • Use the same word to refer to the same thing.
 Don't use different words for the same thing.

 • If you add an action button in a toast, try to repeat the keyword from the title or body text in the button text.
-For example, if the title says Delete this notebook? the button text could be Delete notebook.
+For example, if the title is Delete this notebook? the button text could be Delete notebook.

 • Don't add successfully or unsuccessfully to confirmation messages.
-For example, just write Saved (not Saved successfully).
+For example, write Saved (not Saved successfully).

 • For critical or warning messages, state the cause of the issue and suggest a potential action or give a support link.